geoserver/geoserver/doc/en/user/source/community/oauth2/index.rst

 Currently this module is shipped with a sample extension for Google OAuth2 Provider.
-This is a particular case since the Google JWT response is not standard and therefore we had to define and inject also a ``GoogleUserAuthenticationConverter`` taking the Google REST response against a valid ``access_token`` and converting it to a OAuth2 standard one.
+This is a particular case since the Google JWT response is not standard and therefore we had to define and inject also a ``GoogleUserAuthenticationConverter`` taking the Google REST response against a valid ``access_token`` and converting it to an OAuth2 standard one.

 Other than this the most interesting part is the implementation of the base class ``GeoServerOAuth2SecurityConfiguration``.